 When buying property in the Netherlands, it's crucial to consider several key factors to ensure a successful and rewarding investment.

 Budget: Determine a clear budget and adhere to it strictly.
 Include the property's purchase price and additional expenses like taxes, maintenance, legal fees, and potential renovations.
+Keep an eye on the live exchange rate to understand how currency fluctuations could affect your final costs.

 Property type: Choose a property type that suits your lifestyle and investment goals, considering options like apartments, houses, villas, or even commercial properties for rental income.